uci-ieee/ops-webpages-2024-2025/README.md

 The GitHub workflow file lives in the [ieee-website-2023-2024 repository's scss_compile_deploy.yml file](https://github.com/uci-ieee/ieee-website-2023-2024/blob/main/.github/workflows/scss_compile_deploy.yml).
 Specifically, the step being done is the `Compile SCSS` step.

-When new SASS files are created, they need should be imported into `scss/custom.scss`.
-It should be imported similarly to the following:
+When new SASS files are created, they need to be imported into `scss/custom.scss`.
+It should be imported similarly to the following by adding an `@import` followed by the path of the new scss file:

 ```scss
 // add imports of all scss files